-So here's what Jesus preached: "From that time Jesus began to preach and to say, 'Repent, for the kingdom of heaven is at hand" (v 17).
+Here's what Jesus preached, v 17: "From that time Jesus began to preach and to say, 'Repent, for the Kingdom of Heaven is at hand.""

-We have the account we read in the book of Mark 1:14-15: "Now after the imprisonment of John, Jesus came into Galilee, proclaiming the gospel of the kingdom of God, and saying, 'The time has been fulfilled, and the Kingdom of God is near at hand; repent, and believe in the Gospel."
-Because the Gospel tells you about the Kingdom of God, and how you're going to get into it, and who is going to get into it, and the requirement and the qualifications to get into it.
-And it's going to be far different from what they had supposed.
-That God was either going to send God from heaven down to the earth and set it up which it eventually will be-or that it would be a physical man born of a woman to set himself up as king over the Jews and over the people of Israel.
+Mark 1:14: "Now after the imprisonment of John, Jesus came into Galilee, proclaiming the gospel of the Kingdom of God, and saying, 'The time has been fulfilled, and the Kingdom of God is near at hand; repent, and believe in the Gospel'" (vs 14-15)-because the Gospel tells you about the Kingdom of God!

+- how you're going to get into it

+- who is going to get into it

+- the requirement and the qualifications to get into it

+It's going to be far different from what they had supposed.
+That God was either going to send God from heaven down to the earth and set it up-which it eventually will be-or that it would be a physical man born of a woman to set himself up as king over the Jews and over the people of Israel.

 Now it's greater than that.
 This is going to entail eternal life.
-So He starts by calling His disciples.
+He starts by calling His disciples.
 Then He began preaching in Galilee and His fame went out everywhere, all around the great multitudes followed Him (last part of Matt.
 4).

-Then He began to teach His disciples.

-Let's notice the change in the emphasis of teaching that begins in the New Testament, though these were prophesied in the Old [Testament].
+Then Jesus began to teach His disciples.
+Let's notice the change in the emphasis of teaching that begins in the New Testament, though these were prophesied in the Old Testament.
 What do you have to do to be saved?
 How do you have to conduct your life?
 And Jesus is going to show it's different from just going to synagogue; but you still have to keep the Sabbath.
-It's different from just going to the Feast in Jerusalem; but you still have to keep the Feast.
-But now it's going to depend on
+It's different from just going to the Feast in Jerusalem; but you still have to keep the

+Feast.
+But now it's going to depend on:

 - a change of heart

 - a change of mind

 - a change of spirit

-- a change in the way that you obey God.
+- a change in the way that you obey God

 This had to be shown in order for the Kingdom of God to be established.
-Not like of old no!
-King would come of the line of David and he would sit on the throne-whether he was good or whether he was evil.
+Not like of old!
+King would come of the line of David and he would sit on the throne, whether he was good or whether he was evil.
 Not like the children of Israel who were the physical descendants of Abraham, Isaac and Jacob who then belonged to the kingdom of Israel.
-And as long as they lived by the laws of the kingdom, in the letter of the law, they would be fine.
+As long as they lived by the laws of the kingdom, in the letter of the Law, they would be fine.

 Now let's see what Jesus began teaching.
 Again, I want you to further your study by going through the center column reference and look at every single one of these verses that came from the Old Testament.
-What's going to happen is this, as we will see: Though it comes from the Old Testament, now there's a new emphasis and teaching on it.
-Now it's not going to be just perfunctory letter of the law keeping.
-Now it's got to do with
+What's going to happen is that though it comes from the Old Testament, now there's a new emphasis and teaching on it!
+Now it's not going to be just perfunctory letter of the Lawkeeping.
+It's got to do with: